 Discover more on our historic collections blog.

-The collections are housed at two city-centre locations: a purpose-built Historic Collections Centre inside St Cross Church on St Cross Road and the medieval library on Balliol’s main site on Broad Street.
+The collections are housed at two city-centre locations: a purpose-built Historic Collections Centre inside St Cross Church on St Cross Road and the medieval library on Balliol’s Broad Street site.
 Staff will advise which site to come to and supply more information about working with the collections when appointments are made.
 There is wheelchair access to and within the Historic Collections Centre.
 Please let us know in advance if you have mobility restrictions or other disabilities so that we can help you to plan your visit.

 Balliol’s Library includes 400 early manuscripts, its highlights including a part of the Domesday Book (1160−1170), Richard Hill’s memorandum book (the unique source of many English carols) and the library of William Gray, Bishop of Ely, which has been called ‘by far the finest, as well as the largest, private collection to survive in England from the Middle Ages’.
 It also holds non-western manuscript material in a wide variety of languages, scripts, dates and physical formats.

 A scholarly catalogue of Balliol’s manuscripts was published by Sir Roger Mynors in 1963 (Catalogue of the Manuscripts of Balliol College Oxford, Oxford: Clarendon Press, 1963).
-Thanks to Oxford University Press we are able to make this available online.
+Thanks to Oxford University Press we are able to make Mynors’ catalogue available online.

 Balliol also has 20,000 early printed books dating back to the 15th century, including large bequests from the book collector Sir Thomas Wendy in 1677; Fellow of the College Nicholas Crouch in 1690; and clergyman and antiquary George Coningesby in 1766.
 These cover all areas of intellectual endeavour.
-Later printed special collections include large collections by and about Graham Greene and Algernon Charles Swinburne, and books written by and about other Balliol alumni.
+Later printed special collections include large collections by and about Graham Greene (see the Graham Greene exhibition catalogue) and Algernon Charles Swinburne (see the Swinburne exhibition catalogue), and books written by and about other Balliol alumni.
 Balliol’s printed collections have particular strengths in English literature, science, theology, law, and Indian history.

 Many but not all of these collections are searchable through Search Oxford Libraries Online (SOLO) catalogue.